Leave your search & conversion rate optimization projects in the hands of a certified Growth & Performance Marketing Manager

 (2) Morgan Silver Dollar (search volume: 11K, difficulty: 11)

 Despite low keyword difficulty scores, rankings for these terms were highly unstable.
-Frequent swings in rankings indicated that poor content quality might be a key issue.
+Frequent swings in rankings was an indication of poor content quality

 We performed a detailed content audit using a Python script to simulate Google’s content compression.
 Search engines compress content to save space and assess quality.
 A high compression ratio suggests filler content, while a low ratio indicates meaningful and rich information.